How do I confront addiction?

 Yes.
 Individual sessions and a family program are available.
 Again, this can only occur with direct written consent from the individual.

-When should I visit my loved one and attend family group?
+When should I visit my loved one and attend a family group?

-The family therapist assigned to your loved one will contact you about family group.
-Sadaqat Clinic can provide you with the family therapist’s e-mail and phone number so that you can contact him or her with any questions you may have.
+The family therapist assigned to your loved one will contact you about the family group.
+Willing Ways can provide you with the family therapist’s e-mail and phone number so that you can contact him or her with any questions you may have.

 How available is my family member’s counselor when I have questions or need to talk about what’s going on?
 Or should I be contacting someone else with questions?

 Please feel free to always call the admissions team for any questions or concerns you might have about your family member.
 Our therapists typically call families once a week to update them on the client’s status and well-being.
 If you choose to contact the therapist, please remember that they are in therapy groups or individual sessions for most of the day.
 The therapists like to return calls at the end of the day, so if they don’t call back immediately you can be sure to hear from them by the end of the day.

 Is it important to attend the Sunday family therapy sessions?